 Engaged Latina Leadership Activist (ELLA) Program

 The ELLA Program is a six-month leadership program created to help young Latinas between the ages of 19-25 learn and gain leadership and civic engagement skills through a series of professional activities, resources and mentoring.
-The program consists of an intensive 3-day working retreat, HOPE’s annual public policy and advocacy conference in Sacramento (Latina Action Day) a series of civic engagement trainings and workshops to complete a video advocacy group project focusing on topics affecting Latinas, an LCSV networking event and a graduation ceremony.
+The program consists of an intensive 3-day working retreat, HOPE’s annual public policy and advocacy conference in Sacramento (Latina Action Day) a series of civic engagement training and workshops to complete a video advocacy group project focusing on topics affecting Latinas, an LCSV networking event and a graduation ceremony.

 The ELLA Program is a byproduct of Latina Coalition of Silicon Valley’s mission to create and sustain a network of professional women that support each other in the advancement of civic engagement and leadership – and implemented in partnership with the Santa Clara County Office of Women’s Policy.
 The program aims to develop future leaders that can tackle some of the most pressing issues impacting Latinas and supports the broader movement to empower Latina women in Silicon Valley.